naomehmi/object_oriented_programming_course_uni/README.md

 ### week 14 (m14)

 - solid pt.
 1 (SRP - Single Responsibility Principle, OCP - Open Closed Principle)
-- the task for this week was to redo m1-task1's code so it applies to SRP and OCP
+- the task for this week was to redo m1-task1's code so it applies to SRP and OCP.
+I tried separating everything into a different class so it adheres to SRP.
+The `AddMore` and `Cetak` are abstract classes so I can make two different classes where I can add students and another to add lecturers, I think it applies to OCP

 ### week 15 (m15)

-- coming soon...
+- solid pt.2 (LSP - Liskov Substitution Principle, ISP, Interface Segregation Principle, DIP = Dependency Inversion Principle)
+- the task for this week was to redo m1-task1's code so it applies to LSP, ISP, and DIP.

 ### week 16 (m16)